koch-tobias/master-thesis/README.md

 - **n_estimators**: Number of iteration the model will be trained
 - **Specific method setting**: Metrics, boosting type, and hyperparamters for each machine learning method

-If train_binary_model and train_multiclass_model are both declared true, the process executes first the training of the binary model and then the training of the multiclass model, but both are stored in the same main folder
+If train_binary_model and train_multiclass_model are both declared true, the process executes first the training of the binary model and then the training of the multiclass model, but both are stored in the same main folder.

 After setting the desired training parameters, the training process can be started by executing the **train.py** file from the root directory by using the comand: </br>
 ```bash